adewunmiadj19/HR-DASHBOARD/README.md

 ## Observation

 -	Total number of employee are 1,505, comprising of 905 males and 600 females .
 5% of the total employees are due for promotion.
-They are being evaluated by their tenure in the organization.
-Employee who have worked for 10 years and above should be promoted.
+They are being evaluated by the year they were last promoted.
+Employee who was last promoted in the last 10 years was due for promotion
 -	Due to the high cost on the part of the organization, organization use retrenchment as cost reduction mechanism to deplete personnel cost.
 7% of the total employee are put up for retrenchment.
 Employee who have stayed for 20 years and above are put up for retrenchment
--	Employee whose name are on promotion list and as well on the retrenchment list were identified so as to be compensated with the severance benefits.
+-	10 names of employee whose name are on promotion list and as well on the retrenchment list were identified so as to be compensated with the severance benefits.
 -	The department that has the highest retrenchment list is the Human Resource department which has 80% employee to be retrenched, and Research and development department has the highest promotion list which is 44.44%.

 ## Recommendation